 They like nothing better than spending endless hours creating a wall of colourful post-its.
 These will have the 50+ variations of your brand essence and which actually, nobody really cares about too much.

 These types do NOT take questions or analytical thinking well.
 When challenged they usually come out with some sort of hippyish type mantra.
 Something like “You’ll never change without a positive mindset” or “It’s all about being agile”.

 They’re never at fault.
 They’re terrible at finishing projects, because they get easily distracted by the next project.

-The chances are the idea will have been forgotten by next week, and these types never hang around for the long-term in role anyway.
-By all means go have a coffee or a beer with them, they’re always sociable and entertaining company.
+The chances are the idea will have been forgotten by next week, and these types never hang around for the long-term anyway.
+By all means go have a coffee or a beer with them, they’re usually fun to socialise with.

 Marketing Monkey 2 - Fiery Red (aka See no evil)

 Next up, would be the Fiery Reds – these are Extrovert-Thinkers who “get shit done”.